txje/Unicycler/README.md

 ### Oxford Nanopore: 1D vs 2D

 Since Unicycler can tolerate low accuracy reads, [Oxford Nanopore 1D sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) is probably preferable to 2D, as it can provide twice as many reads.
 However, at the time of writing, the 2D library prep supports barcoding.
-So if you want to sequence multiple samples on a single flowcell, 2D is currently the only option.
+So if you want to sequence multiple samples on a single flow cell, 2D is currently the only option.

 ### Bad Illumina reads

-Unicycler needs decent Illumina reads as input - ideally with uniform read depth and no unsequenced parts.
+Unicycler needs decent Illumina reads as input - ideally with uniform read depth and 100% genome coverage.

 You can look at the `unbridged_graph.gfa` file (the first graph Unicycler saves to file) in Bandage to get a quick impression of the Illumina read quality: